daniel-234/frontend-nanodegree-neighborhood-map/README.md

 ## Notes

-The app will display 1 location in Cagliari (IT) when the page loads.
+The app will display several locations in the city center of Cagliari (Italy) when the page is loaded.

 ## License